Scoring Strategic Agents: Signaling without the intermediary

-The left side is the receiver's linear strategy, evaluated at the feature vector $\h + b \circ \g$.
+This is an equality between random variables.
+The left side is the decision specified by the receiver's strategy at the sender's feature vector.
 The right side is the receiver's posterior expectation of $\th$ upon seeing the sender's feature vector.
-This equality between random variables must hold almost surely.
-By the linear conditional expectation property (\cref{res:LCE}), the conditional expectation on the right side equals the population regression of $\th$ on the random feature vector $\h + b \circ \g$.
-Therefore, this equality holds if and only if these regression coefficients coincide with the corresponding coefficients on the left side. \footnote{The \emph{only if} direction holds because, for all vectors $b$, the variance of $\h + b \circ \g$ has full rank.}
+The intercept $b_0$ does not affect the sender's incentives, and it is pinned down by $b$ (since the expected decision must equal $\mu_\th$).
+Hereafter I mention only the coefficient vector $b$.
+By the linear conditional expectations property (\cref{res:LCE}), the linear equilibrium condition reduces to the regression equation